PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 05:36:08
+Last updated: 2024-04-07 05:36:45
-Random Quote: When something seems too perfect, it's usually anything but. - Allison Hargreeves
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White